Get happy with the capys at the Zoo!

-- It’s difficult to tell the two sisters apart, especially as they are still maturing
+- It’s difficult to tell sisters Poppy and Pearl apart, especially as they are still maturing

 - Both were born on August 5, 2018, at the Greater Vancouver Zoo